zigius/docs/content/docs/reference/pkg/kubernetes/core/v1/node.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#nodeaddress">List&lt;Node<wbr>Address<wbr>Args&gt;</a></span>
     </dt>
-    <dd>{{% md %}}List of addresses reachable to the node.
+    <dd>List of addresses reachable to the node.
 Queried from cloud provider, if available.
 More info: https://kubernetes.io/docs/concepts/nodes/node/#addresses Note: This field is declared as mergeable, but the merge key is not sufficiently unique, which can cause data corruption when it is merged.
 Callers should instead use a full-replacement patch.
-See http://pr.k8s.io/79391 for an example.{{% /md %}}</dd>
+See http://pr.k8s.io/79391 for an example.</dd>

     <dt class="property-optional"
             title="Optional">